buuug7/notes/road-map/frontend/css/basic.md

 }
 ```

+---

-### CSS animations
+## CSS animations

 a set sequence of CSS Rules
-We hava just seen how CSS transitions are just a way to animate CSS properties between a starting state,and an end state.
-so CSS transitions are specific kind of animations,where:
+We have just seen how CSS transitions are just a way to animate CSS properties between a starting state, and an end state. so CSS transitions are specific kind of animations, where:

-- there is only 2 states:start and end
+- there is only 2 states: start and end
 - the animation doesn't loop
 - the intermediate states are only controlled by the timing function

-**CSS animations are like mini movies whre you are the director giving out instructions(CSS rules) to your actors (HTML elements) for different scenes(keyframs).**
+**CSS animations are like mini movies where you are the director giving out instructions(CSS rules) to your actors (HTML elements) for different scenes(keyframes).**

-#### Animation properties
+### Animation properties

-like the `transition` property,`animation` is a shorthand property for several others:
+like the `transition` property, `animation` is a shorthand property for several others:

-- **name** : the animation's name
+- **name**: the animation's name
-- **duration** : how long the transiton lasts
+- **duration**: how long the transition lasts
-- **timing-function** : how the intermediate states are calculated
+- **timing-function**: how the intermediate states are calculated
-- **delay** : to start the animation after a certain amount of time
+- **delay**: to start the animation after a certain amount of time
-- **iteration-count** : how many times the animation should be performed
+- **iteration-count**: how many times the animation should be performed
-- **direction** : if the animation should be reversed or not
+- **direction**: if the animation should be reversed or not
-- **fill-mode** : what styles are applied before the animation starts and after it ends
+- **fill-mode**: what styles are applied before the animation starts and after it ends

-#### quick example
+### quick example

 To animate a loading button,you could write a bouncing animation: